thenewvu/kumohami/README.md

+Star this if it's interesting to you :)

 ## What is this ?

 Well ..
 I was going to explain it, but it was too verbose, so here you go, see it in action: